2025 Emmy Predictions

 Should Win: "A Slippery Slope" - Hacks

-Even if Hacks doesn't win Series, I think it will win Writing for the most masterful episode of the show to date, "A Slippery Slope".
+Even though Hacks is unlikely to win Series, I think it will win Writing for the most masterful episode of the show to date, "A Slippery Slope".
 It is a poignant payoff to the four seasons we have seen Deborah and Ava grow as characters, and its escalation is nothing short of brilliant.
 This is not even mentioning the justified outrage from the industry in response to Stephen Colbert's late night show's abrupt canceling, which makes the core message of this episode more relevant than ever.
 If The Studio is just sweeping, then "The Promotion" can definitely come along for the ride, but I think that writers will back Hacks.

 Will Win: "The Oner" - The Studio